robertbraeutigam/scan/README.md

 Devices get a peer-to-peer, secure, flat logical topology.
 That is, each device is free to directly communicate with any number of other devices.
-There is no "server", or any central software or hardware components.
+There is no "server", nor any central software or hardware components.

 To support every possible TCP/IP topology, each frame contains additional logical routing information and is designed to be able to be multiplexed, forwarded and proxied.